 Microassist Document Remediation Service

-Our US-based team offers a high-quality document remediation service that uses automated tools and manual remediation to create compliant documents.
-We can work with your team to remediate Adobe PDFs, Microsoft Word and Microsoft Powerpoint.
+Our US-based team offers high-quality PDF accessibility services that are rapid and effective, using automated tools and manual remediation to create compliant documents.

 Subscribe to Accessibility in the News